oleggromov/html-scaffold/README.md

 	$ grunt

-This will create the following files.
+This will create and overwrite the following files.

-	$ ls
+	$ ls css/ js/ index.html
-	css/
-		html-scaffold.css
-	js/
-		html-scaffold.js
-		html-scaffold.min.js
 	index.html

+	css/:
+	html-scaffold.min.css

+	js/:
+	html-scaffold.js  html-scaffold.min.js

 Then **open index.html** in browser.
 It's easy and fun!

 ## TODO
 There're many features those can be very useful but not implemented yet.

-* Filesystem abstraction: simple commands to manipulate blocks
+* Filesystem abstraction: simple grunt commands with [grunt-shell](https://npmjs.org/package/grunt-shell) to manipulate blocks.
-* Automatic image movement from blocks/ to img/ directory.
+* Automatic image movement from blocks/ to img/ directory using [grunt-string-replace](https://npmjs.org/package/grunt-string-replace) or [grunt-text-replace](https://npmjs.org/package/grunt-text-replace).
+* Image optimizations with pngcrush or any other plugin.
 * Development / production versions each in its own directory.
 * SCSS instead of LESS.
 * Add coffeescript example to the Why to use section.
-* https://npmjs.org/package/grunt-shell for creating blocks with a command
-* https://npmjs.org/package/grunt-string-replace or https://npmjs.org/package/grunt-text-replace for replacing paths to files
-* grunt production task which creates a folder and moves there all necessary files
+* Add grunt production task which creates a folder and moves there all necessary files
-* grunt watch task
+* Add grunt watch task
-* correct dependencies' versions in package.json
+* Correct dependencies' versions in package.json.